 When naming, especially a small batch, handcrafted product, look for inspirations close to home.
 Tilted Shed took its inspiration from an old, slanted structure on the cidery’s property.
 Too, using the angle of a roofline rather than something more obvious like its color, led to a far more memorable name.

-Takeaway: When naming, especially small batch and handcrafted products, go on an idea scavenger hunt close to home.
+TIP: When naming, especially small batch and handcrafted products, go on an idea scavenger hunt close to home.
 But even if close to home, take a step off the beaten path.
 To borrow from Apple (bad pun intended), think different.

 SHARED UNIVERSE